ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 derivative of a mathematical function).

 ## Pure and Impure Functional Programming
-A **pure function** is one without any **side-effects**.
-A side-effect really means that the function keeps some sort of hidden state inside it. `strlen` is a good example of a pure function in C. If you call `strlen` with the same string, it always returns the same length.
+A **pure function** is one without any **side effects**.
+A side effect means that the function keeps some sort of hidden state inside it. `strlen` is a good example of a pure function in C. If you call `strlen` with the same string, it always returns the same length.
 The output of `strlen` (the length) only depends on the inputs (the string) and nothing else.
 Many functions in C are, unfortunately, impure.
-For example, `malloc` - if you call it with the same number, it certainly won't return the same pointer to you. `malloc`, of course, relies on a huge amount of hidden internal state (objects allocated on the heap, the allocation method in use, grabbing pages from the operating system, etc.).
+For example, `malloc`.
+If you call it with the same number, it certainly won't return the same pointer to you. `malloc`, of course, relies on a huge amount of hidden internal state (objects allocated on the heap, the allocation method in use, grabbing pages from the operating system, etc.).

-ML-derived languages like OCaml are "mostly pure".
-They allow side-effects through things like references and arrays, but by and large most of the code you'll write will be pure functional because they encourage this thinking.
+ML-derived languages like OCaml are "mostly pure," meaning they allow side effects through things like references and arrays.
+But most of the code you'll write will be "pure functional" because functional languages encourage this thinking.
 Haskell, another functional language, is pure functional.
 OCaml is therefore more practical because writing impure functions is sometimes useful.

 There are various theoretical advantages of having pure functions.
-One advantage is that if a function is pure, then if it is called several times with the same arguments, the compiler only needs to actually call the function once.
+One advantage is that if a function is pure, it is called several times with the same arguments.
+The compiler only needs to actually call the function once.
 A good example in C is:

 ```C